LizEve/LSU_Herbarium_Imaging_Scripts/HerbariumNotes.md

     - keeps eyes on incoming folder, raises alert when any barcode matches barcode in sql db.

 Questions:
-- make large images on LaCie or on cbfla?
+- make large images on LaCie or on cbfla? probably not on LaCie.
+Only on cbfla.
 - backup from LaCie to Cbfla after reorganize?
+- LaCie, might not have all files, could have originals somewhere else.
+Or in duplicate folders on current laCie.
 - reorganizing script
-    - nfsshare/lsu/vascular/lsu/##/###/file.jpg OR nfsshare/vascular/lsu/##/###/file.jpg
+    - nfsshare/lsu/vascular/lsu/##/###/file.jpg OR nfsshare/vascular/lsu/##/###/file.jpg(this works)
-    - Are we ingesting all of the images in no folder?
+    - Are we ingesting all of the images in no folder? yes, all vascular. also ulm. keep barcodes.

+- what if we need to move a barcode to a different portal after the fact?
 - add closing warning on websites.
 - get keys for herbarium
 - box for CR, store directly from LaCie